MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-policies.md

 If you enable this policy or don't configure it, users can control AutoFill for addresses in the user interface.

 Note that if you disable this policy you also stop all activity for all web forms, except payment and password forms.
-No further entries are saved, and Google Chrome won't suggest or AutoFill any previous entries.
+No further entries are saved, and Microsoft Edge won't suggest or AutoFill any previous entries.

   #### Supported features: